Why German Shepherds Jump Over Fences: 5 Reasons & How to Stop It

-The first step to preventing potential escapes is understanding your German Shepherd’s reasoning for leaving the safety of his backyard.
+The first step to preventing potential escapes is understanding your German Shepherd’s reasoning for leaving the safety of their backyard.

-Now that you better understand your pet’s motivation to jump the fence, let’s explore some ways you can prevent him from doing it again.
+Now that you better understand your pet’s motivation to jump the fence, let’s explore some ways you can prevent them from doing it again.

 1. Remove All Escape Aids

-German Shepherds are super smart dogs and sometimes, their intelligence can get the better of them.
-If your dog found a box or tree that can help him clear the fence, he’ll definitely take full advantage of that aid.
-Be sure to walk the perimeter of your yard and look for anything that your pooch could use as a launch-pad for scaling the fence.
-Keep an eye out for storage boxes, stumps, chairs, and even a small shed.
+German Shepherds are super smart dogs, and sometimes, their intelligence can get the better of them.
+If your dog finds a box or tree that can help them clear the fence, they’ll take full advantage of that aid.
+Be sure to walk the perimeter of your yard and look for anything that your pooch could use as a launch pad for scaling the fence.
+Keep an eye out for storage boxes, stumps, chairs, or even a small shed.

 If your fence is on the smaller side, consider raising it.
-Fences should be at least six to seven feet tall to sufficiently keep large dogs inside.
+Fences should be at least 6 to 7 feet tall to sufficiently keep large dogs inside.

 2. Board It Up